Alternative Dispute Resolution

-Kennerly Montgomery’s alternative dispute resolution attorneys can serve as a mediator to facilitate an agreement between the parties or as an arbitrator or member of an arbitration panel to decide disputes.
-When not serving as a mediator or arbitrator, our members also serve as counsel to parties involved in both dispute resolution mechanisms (mediation and arbitration).
-Our team has experience in ADR, both through the courts and the American Arbitration Association.
+The Alternative Dispute Resolution (ADR) Group works with clients outside of a courtroom with experience through the courts and the American Arbitration Association.
+The group has attorneys trained in two primary forms of ADR: mediation and arbitration.
+In these two forms, Kennerly Montgomery’s ADR attorneys can serve as a mediator to facilitate an agreement between the parties or as a member of an arbitration panel to decide disputes.
+When not serving as a mediator or arbitrator, our members also serve as counsel to parties involved in both dispute resolution mechanisms.

-Members of the Kennerly Montgomery alternative dispute resolution group have distinct qualifications, such as:
+Members of the Kennerly Montgomery ADR group have distinct qualifications, such as:

 Members of the ADR Panel for the U.S. District Court for the Eastern District of Tennessee